tireddy2/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 {{?ODOH=I-D.draft-pauly-dprive-oblivious-doh}}.
 This version of Oblivious DoH uses a different key configuration format than generic Oblivious HTTP.
-SVCB records using the "dns" scheme can include an ObliviousDoHConfigs structure (including the redundant length field) using the "odoh-configs" parameter.
+SVCB records using the "dns" scheme can include one or more `ObliviousDoHConfig` structures using the "odoh-configs" parameter.

-In wire format, the value of the "odoh-configs" parameter is a ObliviousDoHConfigs structure {{ODOH}}.
-In presentation format, the value is the same structure encoded in Base64 {{!BASE64=RFC4648}}.
+In wire format, the value of the "odoh-configs" parameter is one or more `ObliviousDoHConfigs` structures {{ODOH}} concatenated together.
+In presentation format, the value is the same structures encoded in Base64 {{!BASE64=RFC4648}}.

 All other requirements for "ohttp-configs" in this document apply to "odoh-configs".